FIFA’s Offside Revolution for Qatar World Cup

 “Until now, even with the best technology, it takes an average of 70 seconds to check an offside decision.
 With the new technology, we are faster and more accurate.
 We needed that,” Collina expressed, “We will continue to train our video referees in the use of the technology.
 Already two weeks before the World Cup, all referees will be on site for the final touches.
 We expect it to work as smoothly as it did with the goal-line technology.”

 The new technology, the cost of which the world governing body is silent on, was tested last year at the Arab Cup and in January at the Club World Cup.
 In addition, FIFA says the innovation has been reviewed by several universities around the world.
-The International Association Board (IFAB) has also given the green light.
+The International Football Association Board (IFAB) has also given the green light.

 “This technology is the result of three years of intensive research and testing in an effort to provide the best for teams, players and fans in Qatar this year,” said FIFA President Gianni Infantino: “FIFA is proud of this achievement and looks forward to showcasing the benefits of semi-automatic offside technology to the world at the World Cup.”